By Cameron Lee

 Born Eunice Kathleen Waymon in Tryon, North Carolina in 1933, the musical prodigy first learned to play piano in the three-room 650-square-foot house.
 Waymon adopted her stage name Nina Simone in 1954, and would become the celebrated singer-songwriter, pianist, and civil rights activist we know her as today.
 Verve Records and UMe will celebrate Simone this year in honor of what would have been her 90th birthday in February.
 The campaign features new music (which includes a previously unreleased live album recorded at the 1966 Newport Jazz Festival), a compilation album, music video, and merchandise.

-Since fundraising for the Nina Simone house project began, the African American Cultural Heritage Action Fund has raised nearly $500,000.
-Through the upcoming auction and gala, they hope to raise $5 million for the ongoing preservation efforts of Simone’s childhood home, according to the press release.
+Since fundraising for the Nina Simone Childhood Home project began, the African American Cultural Heritage Action Fund has raised nearly $500,000.
+Through the upcoming auction and gala, they hope to raise $5 million for the ongoing preservation efforts of Simone’s childhood home.

 In August of 2021, the African American Cultural Heritage Action Fund published a community engagement report outlining two directions for the project.
 One option would be to maintain the home without any additions of modern amenities, providing an opportunity to preserve the authenticity of the space that was experienced by Simone.
 The second option would be to fully rehabilitate the historic home, adding an expansion structure to accommodate modern amenities, and allow for year-round artist residencies.

-To make an individual donation to the African American Cultural Heritage Action Fund’s Nina Simone Childhood Home preservation project, you can visit SavingPlaces.org.
+To learn more about the African American Cultural Heritage Action Fund’s Nina Simone Childhood Home preservation project, visit SavingPlaces.org.

 Read next: